tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 install [Speed Focus Mode](useful-anki-add-ons-for-japanese.html#speed-focus-mode) Anki add-on.

+### How should I divide my study time?

+Roughly in three parts.

+* Spend 1/3 of your time reading, 1/3 listening and 1/3 doing Anki.
+* Don't spend more than 1 hour a day on Anki, distribute the rest.
+* Watching TV with subtitles counts towards reading.

+So, on a bad day when you have only 3 hours of study time, you do each activity for 1 hour.
+On a good day when you have 12 hours a day, you spend 1 hour on Anki,
+5.5 hours on listening and 5.5 on reading.

 ### How many new cards to learn each day?

 I recommend learning 10 to 30 new cards a day.